funkysi1701/funkysi1701Website/content/posts/2023/make-api-calls-from-visual-studio.md

 If you right click on one of the endpoints you can view the code or send a request.
 It works with minimal APIs or standard MVC APIs.
 If you select send a request a .http file will be created, this is a feature that has been in Visual Studio for a while but I haven't taken much notice.

-The syntax for writng these API calls is fairly simple
+The syntax for writing these API calls is fairly simple

 ```
 GET {{Catalog.API_HostAddress}}/api/v1/catalog/items